Brennan-VanderLaan/terminal_hell/spec.md

 Each milestone ends in something runnable.
 Destruction is a pillar, so it comes earlier than v1 had it.

-**M0 — Hello, terminal (1 week).** Single binary, ratatui renders a moving `@` on static map.
+**M0 — Hello, terminal (1 week). ✅ v0.2.** Single binary, custom
+framebuffer renders a moving player on a static map.
 WASD moves it.
+Panic-safe terminal restore.

-**M1 — Local shooter with destruction (3 weeks).** Mouse aim, bullets, one fire-mode, one enemy, chase AI, collision, half-block rendering.
+**M1 — Local shooter with destruction (3 weeks). ✅ v0.2.** Mouse aim,
-**Tile-chunked destruction online from day one** — walls break, glyph particles fly.
+projectile bullets with trails, one fire-mode, one enemy archetype with chase AI, wall collision.
+Tile-chunked destruction online from day one — walls break, glyph particles fly, debris persists. **Rendering upgraded from half-blocks to the sextant+braille hybrid** described in §17.5, with procedural multi-pixel sprites per archetype.
 Proof of combat feel and destruction pillar together.

-**M2 — Two-player LAN (2–3 weeks).** renet, authoritative host,
+**M2 — Two-player LAN (2–3 weeks). ✅ v0.2.** renet authoritative host,
-interpolation, lag comp, destruction state sync.
-Two players shoot the same enemies, break the same walls.
+20Hz snapshots on an unreliable channel, tile-update + destruction events on a reliable channel, client-side particle synthesis from server-sent seeds.
+Host + one+ clients shoot the same enemies and break the same walls.
+Interpolation and lag compensation deferred — LAN feels fine at 20Hz snap-to-server.

+**M2.5 — Content scaffolding (current shipped). ✅ v0.2.** Three enemy
+archetypes (Rusher, Pinkie, Miniboss), wave scheduler with banner announcements, miniboss every 5 waves, run-end summary, HP/wave/kills HUD.
+Damage + death + immediate run-end (no Director mode yet).

 **M3 — Primitive bus scaffold (2 weeks).** Universal effect bus with a starter set of ~8 primitives.
 Weapons are base fire-mode + slots.